 Vastar focus on delivering an all-in-one set to address any pet owner’s grooming needs.
 The kit includes curved scissors, a cutting shear, a thinning shear and a grooming comb.
 You also get a cleaning cloth for continued maintenance.

 The thinning dog shears measure around 5″, with the other components adhering to the standard 6.5″.
 All tools are very ergonomic, light and quite maneuverable.
 What I like here is the full-on stainless steel body of the grooming shears.
 It’s very stylish considering the price – definitely one of the best grooming scissors set out there.

-One of this set’s specific strengths is the muffler pad on the pet scissors.
+One of this best grooming scissors set’s specific strengths is the muffler pad on the pet scissors.
 It allows you to cut very quietly, so even extremely anxious pets can rest easy.
 Check the pink rubber on the handles: this is Vastar’s silent secret here.

 While not as deluxe as Alfhaim, the brand still gives you a cleaning cloth with the dog shears kit.
 In addition, if the tools should ever get loose, you can tighten them up using your fingers easily.
 Quite the convenient maintenance and a great treatment from the company.

-My only remark is that these scissors for dogs might feel a bit tighter on bigger fingers.
-Otherwise, given the fact that these are the cheapest option among these best grooming shears reviews, Vastar’s tools are outstanding.
+My only remark is that these best grooming scissors for dogs might feel a bit tighter on bigger fingers.
+Otherwise, given the fact that these are the cheapest option among these best grooming scissors reviews, Vastar’s tools are outstanding.

-General tips on choosing the best dog clippers
+General tips on choosing the best clippers for dogs

 “What are the best dog clippers?” is a question that gets thrown around quite a bit.
 Yet the truth is, it all depends on a) what dog breed do you have, b) your grooming habits and c) your level of proficiency.